artigat1/News-Blogger/README.md

-# Pressford Consulting News
+# News Blogger
-Deliver news stories to all employees.
+Deliver news stories to all employees in a fake company.
+Just wanting to play around with authentication and other technologies within .Net.

 Deployed to https://pressfordconsultingnews.azurewebsites.net/